 Ingredients

-1 cup real butter at room temperature
+- 1 cup real butter at room temperature

-1 cup sugar
+- 1 cup granulated sugar 200g

-1 large or extra large egg
+- 1 large or extra large egg

-1 1/2 teaspoon vanilla or almond extract
+- 1 ½ teaspoons vanilla or almond extract

-1 1/2 teaspoon baking powder
+- 1 ½ teaspoon baking powder

-1/2 teaspoon table salt
+- ½ teaspoon table salt

 Instructions

-Cream butter and sugar until light and fluffy- about 2 minutes, scraping the sides of the bowl occasionally.
+- Cream butter and sugar until light and fluffy- about 2 minutes, scraping the sides of the bowl occasionally.
 Add in egg and extract and mix to incorporate.

-Gather half of your dough and form into a large ball.
+- Gather half (or all) of your dough and form into a large ball.
 Place on a silicone baking mat (or a large piece of plastic wrap) and press down gently.
 Place a sheet of parchment paper on top of your dough and then roll on top of the parchment into an even layer about 1/4 inch thick, or thicker if you desire thick cookies.
 Pick up your silicone mat and flip the entire thing over.
 Peel off silicone baking mat so you are left with your sheet of parchment with your rolled dough on top.
 Place this parchment-lined dough on a baking sheet and place in the fridge or freezer.
 Repeat with remaining dough.
 (See recipe tutorial for photos of this process.)
 Refrigerate for about 20 minutes or pop in the freezer for about 10.
+Continue with recipe as written.

 Melissa- Real butter is always going to best in baking (with the exception of Kate’s chocolate chip cookies that somehow need a bit of margarine to work their magic!)
 But as a general rule of thumb, always use real butter.
 Margarine has additives, moisture, air..it’s all different depending on the brand.
 The #1 difference is taste.
 You’ll get the best flavor from butter, especially in something like sugar cookies where butter is a main ingredient.